bitnami/containers/bitnami/thanos/README.md

-# Bitnami package for Thanos
+# Bitnami Secure Image for Thanos

 ## What is Thanos?